CaskProtocol/cask-lightpaper/developer-docs/javascript-sdk.md

 Keys are:

 * `ipfsProvider` - Valid values are one from `CaskSDK.ipfs.providers.<PROVIDER>` and defaults to `CaskSDK.ipfs.providers.PINATA`.
-* `ipfsGateway` - URL to IPFS gateway used for read operations.
+* `ipfsGateway` - URL to IPFS gateway used for read operations, with the default being Cask's IPFS gateway.

 Any additional configuration items are provider-specific.